zyonzarhaf/book_notes/object_oriented_programming/notes.md

 ## Liskov Substitution Principle

-The Liskov substitution principle states that a certain type T can be replaced by a type S without breaking the program as long as S is a subtype of T. But there is more to it.
+The Liskov substitution principle states that a certain type T can be replaced by a type S without breaking the program as long as S is a subtype of T. S is considered a subtype of T if it meets the following requirements:

-To fully satisfy the Liskov substitution principle, the following requirements must be met:

 1. Parameter Types: In methods of a subclass, parameter types should match or be more abstract than those in the superclass.